Doxology: "Praise God, from whom all blessings flow"

-Some Christian denominations have adopted altered versions of the Doxology in the interest of inclusive language or other considerations.
-Some Disciples of Christ congregations eliminate the masculine pronouns.
+Some progressive denominations have adopted altered versions of the Doxology in the interest of inclusive language or other considerations.
+For example, some Disciples of Christ congregations eliminate the masculine pronouns.
 Some denominations, such as the Anglican Church of Canada (Common Praise), the United Church of Canada (Voices United), and the United Church of Christ (New Century Hymnal), replace "heavenly host" with a reference to God's love.
 The United Church of Christ version reads: